cha0skvlt/monit-bot/README.md

 1. Clone this repository.
 2. Copy `.env.example` to `.env` and fill in `BOT_TOKEN` and `CHAT_ID`.

+3. Run `./telegram_test.sh` to verify your credentials.
+The script reads `.env` automatically.
-3. Build and start the container:
+4. Build and start the container:

     ```bash
     docker compose up --build -d